Amanda is a graduate student focusing on global economic trends.

-Trip Down Memory Lane: the Euro
+Trip Down Memory Lane: The Euro

 The euro first appeared as a currency for electronic payments in 1999.
 That was the first phase.
-Slowly, the euro replaced the local currencies of the member countries.
+Slowly, the euro replaced the local currencies of the EU's member countries.
 In 2002, the second phase kicked off saw the euro in its physical form and circulation, completely replacing local currencies in eurozone countries.

 Eurozone and European Union